 Top 16 Best Things to do in the Bahamas

-The Bahamas, an archipelago of over 700 islands and cays located in the Caribbean, were once a favorite place for pirates to hide their treasure.
-Nowadays, the country is famous for its beautiful beaches, luxurious hotels, and as a top vacation destination.
+The Bahamas is a dreamy chain of over 700 islands and cays, once a favorite place for pirates to hide their treasures.
+Now one of the world’s favorite tropical escapes, the country is famous for its beautiful beaches, luxurious hotels, and as a top vacation destination.

 Selene Pigs Bahamas